johnmholmes/Arduino_ESP32_LCC_Journey/Examples/ESP32/Can/Gen3_2_Servo24IO/README.md

    If an output it may be solid, pulse or flashing, and consumes an on- and 0ff-event.
    If an input it produces an on- and off-event, which may each be delayed.
 The
      inputs can be with or with pullups, inverted or not, or can be toggle.
+   The first 8 io are native, that is implemented on a set of EPS32 pins.
+   The remaining 16 io are implemented on a MCP23017 at I2C address 0x20.

 It demonstrates:
 * CDI